 Anyways, through years of research and testing, Pelz developed a device call the “Putting Tutor,” which has been used by Phil Mickelson and many others on tour for years.
 I picked up the device about four years ago, and it has become an essential part of my preparation for tournaments.

 Throughout this post, I want to show you how the Putting Tutor can help ANY golfer read greens better, align the putter better, and get better speed control on putts.

 Let me start by introducing the device.
-It really isn’t all that complicated, but is an extremely powerful tool.
+It really isn’t all that complicated, but can be an extremely powerful tool if used right.